Dengaku/Alphasmart-Neo2-Enclosure/README.md

 Dear all,

-I present a case design for the Alphasmart Neo2 portable word processor.
+I present a case design for the legendary Alphasmart Neo2 portable word processor.
 It should also fit the Alphasmart Neo.

 ---